Private Investigators in Pain: Dealing with Common Health Concerns While on the Road

 Women’s Health Issues

-Make no mistake, women make great investigators and are equal to men in every way, but we do have different needs.
-Urination is one problem.
-Men have it easier in this regard because they can use a bottle but no matter what women do, they need to do the squat, and it isn’t a comfortable situation.
-We end up holding it and this is not good for the bladder.
-These issues are embarrassing and difficult to discuss, for instance one time when I had to testify in court, the defense lawyer asked how I went to the bathroom, since I did not leave the surveillance for 9 hours.
+We women can’t do that, so we end up holding it — and this is NOT good for the bladder.
+These issues are embarrassing and difficult to discuss.
+A defense attorney once asked me, when I was testifying in court, how I went to the bathroom — since I did not leave the surveillance for 9 hours.
 As I started to explain that I had something called a female urinary device in my car shaped like a funnel, the crown said that the question was irrelevant and there was no need to hear the details.
 The judge agreed.

 Women may need more access to a washroom when they are on their periods.
-Some women have pain and heavy bleeding which can interfere with work.
+Some women have pain and heavy bleeding, which can interfere with work.

-Pregnancy can be difficult to manage in this occupation and as someone who went through menopause while on the road; I can tell you that hot flashes in a hot car do not make for a happy investigator.
+Pregnancy can be difficult to manage in this occupation.
+And as someone who went through menopause while on the road, I can tell you that hot flashes in a hot car do not make for a happy investigator.

 Some women can be under more stress, I know a couple of female investigators, including myself, who were single mothers.
 Raising a family and working the strange hours of an investigator can be a heavy responsibility.
 On the other hand, we can wear a skirt on a hot day.